jelle619/JelleZwie.rs/mkdocs/characters/docs/Dragon Roleplay/Beeroux.md

 </table>

 ## Personality
 *  Neutral good; easialy bored but always adventerous.
-He is also wise, but also stubborn and careless.
+He is wise, but also stubborn and careless.

 ### Power
 *  He experience with most weapons, language and human skills, and if he finds a new one he can learn it very quickly.
 He can predict human behaviour up to 10 sec before they act (like seeying the future but only with behaviour).